build-on-aws/content/CONTENT_REVIEW_CHECKLIST.md

   - [ ] Break up large blocks of text with subheadings, bullet points, and numbered lists.
   - [ ] Emphasize important points using bold, italics, or underlining.
   - [ ] Add relevant images, videos, or infographics to support and illustrate the content.
 - [ ] **Style:** Style should be conversational, educational, and opinionated.
 It should NOT be sales-y.
   - [ ] Would you read this piece?
   - [ ] Does this piece sound like it was written by a human?
   - [ ] Would the reader naturally search for this content?
   - [ ] Is this helpful and useful to the reader — and is the core question answered?
   - [ ] Does this content inspire the reader to learn, build, or experiment (even if it’s not on AWS!)?
   - [ ] Will the reader want to share this content with their network?
   - [ ] Are opinions backed up with sound reasoning and evidence?
 - [ ] **Depth**:
   - [ ] **Blog posts** and **foundational content** should be at least 500 words in length, and they should sufficiently address the topic in the title and description.
 There is no maximum content length at this time.
   - [ ] **Tutorials** should have detailed explanations for each step, or a detailed description of *“we are going to set up X, Y, and Z, and to be able to do A, B, and C, please follow these steps.”* Remember to include the “why” to provide context, along with the “how.”
-- [ ] **Errors**: Check for typos, grammatical mistakes, and misspellings.
-Please make use of the [Style Guide](https://github.com/build-on-aws/style-guide) to run checks on the content as part of the review.
+- [ ] **Errors**: Check for typos, grammatical mistakes, and misspellings - there is a workflow step that will run a spelling, grammar, and language usage check with suggestions when you open a PR.
+The output will be at the bottom of the PR.

 ## Step 2: Once you have finished reading the article, check each of the following